Elizabeth Stratford was one of the first girl choristers in the country singing at St Anne's Cathedral, Leeds, under the direction of Joseph Cullen.

 He has held four posts as Organist and Choirmaster over 50 years.
-He has broadcast in this country and abroad and cut a LP while at All Saints Bury All Mail Choir.
+He has broadcast in this country and abroad and cut a LP while at All Saints Bury All Male Choir.
 Now retired, Bill is Assistant Organist at St Annes Parish Church.

 Derek was senior administrator in university for 24 years before taking early severance in 2000 Since then has taken up organ tuning, renovation and playing.